LucasMatuszewski/udemy-intro-to-git/README.md

 But it still don't add it to a REPO untill we will commit it.
 GIT don't track all files in a folder automaticaly after INIT, we have to add them.

+> IMPORTANT: we can add all changes / files at once ussing dot ".":
+> git add .

 ##GIT commit -m "messege / description"
 SAVED POINT IN TIME (we can go back to this point)
 We can add many new filles and change them, but they wont be in a REPO untill we will COMMIT them.